 “Cliff was one of the most loyal and thoughtful donors in the history of our schools,” said Head of Schools Taylor Stockdale.
 “He deeply understood the ethos and importance of Webb’s mission and values, namely to develop the highest standards of honor by teaching and modeling virtues of enduring worth: honesty, responsibility, respect, fairness and compassion.”

-Art Clokey ’39, best known as the creator of Gumby, died on January 8, 2010 at his home in Los Osos, California.
+Art died on January 8, 2010 at his home in Los Osos, California.
 He was 88.
-Born in Detroit in 1921, Art’s childhood was worthy of a Dickens melodrama: his parents divorced when he was eight, his father died two years later, and at the age of ten, he ended up in a foster home after his stepfather refused to accept him.
+Born in Detroit in 1921, Art’s childhood was worthy of a Dickens melodrama: his parents divorced when he was eight, his father died two years later, and at the age of 10, he ended up in a foster home after his stepfather refused to accept him.
 Fortunately, Art’s life took a turn for the better two years later, when he was adopted by distinguished music professor and composer Joseph W. Clokey.
-Art and “Dad Clokey” traveled throughout Mexico, Canada, and Siberia, cultivating Art’s love of music, painting, and motion picture photography.
+Art and “Dad Clokey” traveled throughout Mexico, Canada and Siberia, cultivating Art’s love of music, painting and motion picture photography.

 After graduating from Ohio’s Miami University after the war, Art returned to California, where he studied with film scholar Slavko Vorkapic in USC’s graduate cinema program.
 Art became fascinated with Vorkapic’s “kinesthetic” film techniques: using filmed images to create a visceral sense of motion.
 While still a graduate student, Art used those techniques to create a series of stop-motion animated commercials for Coca-Cola and Anheuser-Busch.